Si1314/AST2XML/README.md

 ###Variable declaration

-Takes in consideration the variable type, line and initialization expresion.
+Takes into account the variable type, line and the initialization expresion.

         int a,b;
         int c = 1;